 It should be noted that an agency, other than one whose hearings are required to be conducted by an administrative law judge employed by the Office of Administrative Hearings, may provide a different rule by regulation than the one provided in this section.
-See Section 648.110 (provisions may be modified by regulation) & Comment.
-See also Section 641.130 (modification of statute by regulation).
+See Section 648.110 (provisions may be modified or made inapplicable by regulation) & Comment.
+See also Section 641.130 (modification or inapplicability of statute by regulation).

 Staff Note.
 The Commission asked to see two alternative drafts concerning the right to raise the residuum rule for the first time on judicial review.
-These are set out as (b1) and (b2).
+These are set out as (bl) and (b2).

 § 648.460.
-Unreliable scientific evidence
+Unreliable scientific evidence 2/24/92